hrosailing/hrosailing/README.md

 ---------------------------

-The `hrosailing` package provides various tools and interfaces to visualize, create and work with Polar (Performance) Diagrams.
+The `hrosailing` package provides various tools and interfaces to visualize, create and work with polar (performance) diagrams.

 The main interface being the `PolarDiagram` interface for the creation of custom polar diagrams, which is compatible with the functionalities of this package. `hrosailing` also provides some pre-implemented classes inheriting from `PolarDiagram` which can be used as well.

-The package contains a data processing framework centered around the `PolarPipeline` class, to generate polar diagrams from raw data.
+The package contains a data processing framework, centered around the `PolarPipeline` class, to generate polar diagrams from raw data.

-`pipelinecomponents` provides many out of the box parts for the aforementioned framework, as well as the possibility to easily create own ones.
+`pipelinecomponents` provides many out of the box parts for the aforementioned framework as well as the possibility to easily create own ones.

-The package also provides many navigational usages of Polar (Performance) Diagrams with `cruising`.
+The package also provides many navigational usages of polar (performance) diagrams with `cruising`.

 You can find the documentation [here](https://hrosailing.github.io/hrosailing/ "hrosailing").
 See also the examples below for some showcases.